amanmehndiratta25/seng371project2/README.md

 Methodology
 --------
-1) Figure out how to use the APIs of some social media sites
+1) Research Stack Exchange and Reddit API's

-2) Search for mentions of certain projects by date using these APIs
+2) Write a python script to utilize the API's to search for mentions of certain projects by date using these APIs

-2) Run git log on the codebases to get the number of contributors
+3) Run git log on the codebases to get the number of contributors per month

-3) Compare project statistics with social media information
+4) Run git log on the codebases to get the number of commits per month

-**TODO: Go into more detail on methodology**
+5) Compare project size with social media information.
+Use matplotlib to graph the outputs together and see if there is any correlation.

 Milestones (Revised March 24, 2015)
 -----------------------------------